massquantity/LibRecommender/README.md

 **LibRecommender** is an easy-to-use recommender system focused on end-to-end recommendation.
 The main features are:

-+ Implemented a number of popular recommendation algorithms such as SVD++, DeepFM, BPR etc, [see full algorithm list](#references).
++ Implemented a number of popular recommendation algorithms such as FM, DIN, LightGCN etc, [see full algorithm list](#references).
-+ A hybrid recommender system, which allows user to use either collaborative-filtering or content-based features or both.
++ A hybrid recommender system, which allows user to use either collaborative-filtering or content-based features.
 New features can be added on the fly.
 + Low memory usage, automatically convert categorical and multi-value categorical features to sparse representation.
 + Support training for both explicit and implicit datasets, and negative sampling can be used for implicit dataset.
-+ Making use of Cython or Tensorflow for high-speed model training.
 + Provide end-to-end workflow, i.e. data handling / preprocessing -> model training -> evaluate -> serving.
 + Support cold-start prediction and recommendation.
 + Provide unified and friendly API for all algorithms.
 Easy to retrain model with new users/items.